 Depending on what the items are—anything from straightening a cabinet door to waiting on installing that last out-of-stock item—it could take anywhere from a day to several weeks.
 When it’s on the long side, though, that is usually due to backordered items.
 Otherwise, your contractor should be able to return and fix everything in a few days.

 STEP 17: The final payment (10 minutes)

-You’ve been making installments throughout the renovation, but when the last item on your punch list has been addressed, it’s time to pay the remaining percentage to your contractor.
+You’ve been making installments throughout the renovation.
+When the last item on your punch list has been addressed, the remaining payments are made to your contractor.